tucs7/MOQA/README.md

 python sampler.py
 ```

 In the particular example three peptide properties are optimized.
 These include charge density, instability index and Boman index.
 Charge density is maximized, while instability and Boman indexes are minimized.
+Properties are determined using modlAMP package.
 Simulated annealing QUBO sampler is exploited in this example.